 - A voter can transfer his voting ability to any other person by transmitting the email s/he has received for the survey.

-- First, in an usual survey one can say that the weight of each vote or voters is 1, because 1 person equals 1 vote.
+- First, in an usual vote one can say that the weight of each vote or voters is 1, because 1 person equals 1 vote.
 The total weight of the votes is the number of voters (or total number of votes depending on how the results are presented).

 - Weighted votes are an easy way to probe the opinion of represented groups of people.
 Each group proposes one representative voter.
 You want each voter to have a weight corresponding to his/her group size.
 In this case weighted votes is a straightforward solution to get accurate representativity.

-- If you choose to define weighted voters, beware the anonymous character of the survey may not be strictly guaranteed.
+- If you choose to define weighted voters, beware the anonymous character of the vote may not be guaranteed.
 For instance if all the voters have a weight of 1 except one voter who has a weight of one million, it is obvious in this extreme case to see if the latter voter has voted and what he has voted.
 In practice anonymity can be good without being strict as in a non-weighted vote.
 Note that the participants will be informed of the weights of all the voters.
-In the case of a weighted vote, the participants will be informed that the anonymity cannot be strictly guaranteed.
+In the case of a weighted vote, the participants will be informed that the anonymity cannot be guaranteed.